 |DLAB = 0||DLAB = 1|

 |DLM divisor latch MSB|

 |base + 7||SCR scratch|

 Priority can be an important issue when performing serial communications.
-The amount of interrupts occuring when communicating can be pretty high.
-If no buffering is used, each single incomming byte will be announced by a trigger signal on the interrupt line.
-When buffering is present (as on most UARTS used today) this will decrease to about one interrupt every fourteen bytes.
-Still a high amount of interrupts compared to the number of information comming in.
+The amount of interrupts occurring when communicating can be pretty high.
+If no buffering is used, each single incoming byte will be announced by a trigger signal on the interrupt line.
+When buffering is present (as on most UARTs used today) this will decrease to about one interrupt every fourteen bytes.
+Still a high amount of interrupts compared to the number of information coming in.
 This number will double, when also interrupt driven sending is used, not even mentioning the interrupts when modem signals are checked using interrupts.

 Changing the address of an ISR can be done by changing bytes directly on the memory location in the table, or better, using a DOS software interrupt designed for it.
 Please refer to your compiler documentation what’s the best way to do this.
 The following table shows the offset in the table of the hardware interrupts.

 |2||0x0A||Secundary PIC cascade|

 |9||0x71||Generates software interrupt 0x0A|